Who can teach Koru Mindfulness?

 Why is the program called “Koru”?

 “Koru” is the New Zealand Māori word for the spiral shape of the unfurling fern frond.
-The word literally means “looped” or “spiraled”, but the shape symbolizes harmony or balanced growth, representing layered growth around around a stable center.
-We love the beautiful shape of the koru found in nature and feel it reflects perfectly the kind of growth that young adults experience as they begin to develop a mindfulness practice for themselves.
+The word literally means “looped” or “spiraled,” but the shape symbolizes harmony or balanced growth, representing layered growth around around a stable center.
+Holly lived and worked in New Zealand for two years, where she fell in love with the people, culture, and natural world.
+While there, she spent many hours in the bush (forest) where the koru are abundant.
+She chose the koru as the symbol for our program as it perfectly reflects the kind of growth that young adults experience as they begin to develop a mindfulness practice for themselves.

 How is Koru Mindfulness different from other mindfulness training programs?